 Get together quarterly

-Being a remote-first team doesn’t mean you’ll never see each other in person.
+Being part of a remote workforce doesn’t mean you’ll never see each other in person.
 In fact, I’ve found the best teams get together at least quarterly.

 Spending time face-to-face is important for building company culture.
 It helps everyone on the team build relationships with each other.
 It helps the team solve problems that are just easier to discuss around a whiteboard.